Yaaasminnn/Kryptonite-Bot/README.md

 - - list currencies
 - - history (1.2?)
 - ### Other/lotto
-- - lotto commands (higher, lower, betting etc) (1.1)
+- - lotto commands (lower, coinflip)
 - - daily
 - - help

 # Todo:

-- ### finish crypto features
-- - can add shares to the total.
-- - - will be automatically done every month (1.1)

-- ### Experiment with currencies and their stability when trading with charts.
-- - test with all the max constants(need to resolve the json issue) (1.1)

 - ### Add in the discord bot boilerplate.
 - - Asyncronize the backend (1.1)
 - - - just the class methods
-- - cache currencies and relaod constants every minute
-- - front end(lots of embeds (prob not in 1.0)
-- - make everything from floats to ints/100
 - - show the value of our holdings, not just the shares (store that in json db)

 - ### deploy to the rpi